 In This Article

-Yes, it’s possible to get DNA from ashes.
 DNA testing can still be done on the bodies of your departed loved ones.

-The cremation process won't destroy all the DNA in someone's body--but only up to a certain point.
+The cremation process won’t destroy all the DNA in someone’s body–but only up to a certain point.

 Cremation is the process of turning a person's remains into ashes.
 It involves extreme heat and typically takes around two hours.